envisioning/vocab/vocab/dss-decision-support-system.md

 ---
 category: ARCH, IMPL
+generality:
+- 0.8
+- 0.785
+- 0.775
+- 0.76
+- 0.74
+- 0.73
+- 0.72
 slug: dss
 summary: A computerized program used to support determinations, judgments, and courses of action in an organization or a business.
 title: DSS (Decision Support System)
 ---